godotengine/godot-docs/classes/class_itemlist.rst

 at the correct location.

 -  **item_selected**  **(** :ref:`int<class_int>` index  **)**

 Fired when specified item has been selected.

 -  **multi_selected**  **(** :ref:`int<class_int>` index, :ref:`bool<class_bool>` selected  **)**

-Fired when a multiple selection is altered on a list allowing mutliple selection.
+Fired when a multiple selection is altered on a list allowing multiple selection.

 Member Variables